Table of Contents

 Because impressions influence how others perceive, judge, and treat them, individuals may behave in ways that create certain impressions.
 These perceptions may also affect how people perceive themselves, contributing to the incentive to create our own impressions.

 There are different strategies of impression management that individuals use.
-These strategies can be broadly categorized as two types:
+These strategies can be broadly categorized as 2 types:

 - Assertive strategies involve active behaviors carried out to shape impressions.